~

 Another industry directly dependent on our

 natural resources is downhill skiing.
-The ski area located 11 miles north of
+The ski area located 11 miles north of Fairfield is scheduled

 Public service is also a large employment